Advanced Training In Mathematical And Computational Modeling For Psychological Science

 Support will be provided in the form of a grant from the Estes Fund, which is jointly overseen by the Association for Psychological Science and the Psychonomic Society.
 Summer school proposals may budget for up to $40,000.
 Workshop proposals may budget for up to $20,000.
 Allowable expenses include: Room costs, reasonable fees and expenses (including travel) for speakers or instructors, meals and lodging for summer school participants.

 Programs will be selected in a two-stage process.
-The initial application consists of a brief program description, personnel list, and a brief draft budget.
-Application materials can be found at the bottom of this page.
+The initial application consists of a brief program description, personnel list (including proposers’ CVs and websites), and a brief draft budget.
+Details on the application can be found at http://www.psychonomic.org/page/estesfundrequests.
 The Estes Fund Committee will select a small number of initial proposals for further consideration.
 Only those applicants whose initial proposals are selected by the committee will be eligible to submit full proposals.

 Expenses that are eligible for funding included: meeting room rental, travel and lodging for participants, audiovisual equipment rental and labor fees, food and beverage, and miscellaneous expenses such as printed matter and name badges.
 Honoraria for workshop speakers will not generally be approved but honoraria for summer schools may be considered.
 Proposers are encouraged to develop budgets that combine support from the Estes Fund with other sources when available.